bitcoindevkit/bdk/README.md

 ## About

-The `bdk` libraries aims to provide well engineered and reviewed components for Bitcoin based applications.
+The `bdk` library aims to provide well-engineered and reviewed components for Bitcoin-based applications.
-It is built upon the excellent [`rust-bitcoin`] and [`rust-miniscript`] crates.
+It is built upon excellent [`rust-bitcoin`] and [`rust-miniscript`] crates.

 > ⚠ The Bitcoin Dev Kit developers are in the process of releasing a `v1.0` which is a fundamental re-write of how the library works.
 > See for some background on this project: https://bitcoindevkit.org/blog/road-to-bdk-1/ (ignore the timeline 😁)